30 Scary Ocean Facts More Terrifying Than Anything in Outer Space

-That's right, a body of water that 39 percent of the American population lives within a mile of is the most terrifying thing in existence.
+That's right, a body of water that over 94 million Americans live within miles of is the most terrifying thing in existence.
 For starters, we've barely explored any of it.
-And the parts we actually have explored are full of murderous monsters, diabolical natural forces, and otherworldly-seeming black holes.
+And the parts we actually have explored are full of murderous sea creatures diabolical natural forces, and otherworldly-seeming black holes.

 Of course, all those wrecked ships didn't man themselves.
 In many cases, the bodies of crew members and passengers on shipwrecked vessels stay in the ocean for shockingly long periods of time.
 In 2014, researchers diving in an underwater cave off the coast of Mexico found the remains of a girl estimated to be at least 12,000 years old.
 In other words, the ocean is a cemetery.
 Space, not so much.